 To add a text style—e.g., H1 or Caption—select a text fragment and choose Typography in the widget controls.
-Click on the downwards arrow next to No style to see the whole list of styles.
-To create your own style or modify the defaults, click on the three dots next to their title: you can change font size, color, line height, tracking, etc. You can also make styles global, so they will appear in all your projects (both new and existing).
+To see a full list of styles, click on the down arrow next to No style.
+To create your own style or modify defaults, click on the three dots next to their title: you can change font size, color, line height, tracking, etc.

 To add fonts from Adobe Fonts (Typekit), Webtype, Google Fonts, and type.today to a project click Typography in the widget controls, then click on the font’s title and select Library.

 Hint: double-click the Text widget to directly access text properties.